johnnysiit/smoc-stock-research-bot/README.md

         > pip install numpy
         > pip install yfinance

-    4. Open the FRAPS file and run the FRAPS with IDLE
+    4. Open the FRAPS file and run the main.py with IDLE
     Troubleshoot: johnny@smoc.club

 ## Library Used: